 Urgent medical care includes episodic situations in which, while there is no immediate threat to life or limb, the patient must be seen within 24 hours of the request as treatment cannot be delayed.
-Hospital discharges are considered urgent.
+Hospital discharges and related follow-up appointments are considered urgent.